 EVALUATION CRITERIA:

-At the completion of this you should be able to:
+At the completion of this activity, you should be able to:

 Discuss the regulatory conditions with which licensed operators must comply, including expiration, renewal, and requalification.

 Discuss the conditions under which the NRC could revoke, modify, or suspend an operator’s license and those under which it could take enforcement action.